 When new grass is bursting up from the ground, you may wonder when you can fire up the mower and begin cutting since there’s nothing quite like the smell of freshly cut grass.
 Join us as we look into when to mow new grass to achieve the best growth.

-When to mow new grass?
+When to cut new grass seed UK?

 What height should new grass be before I mow?

 As mentioned, we recommend letting your grass grow to around 5-7cm before cutting it (about the height of your ankle) – and this applies to all our grass seed products.
 However, it isn’t ready for cutting if it hasn’t reached this height after six to eight weeks.
 This slow growth could be due to a lack of soil nutrients, an unexpected weather change, or you may have sown your seed too deep into the soil.

 The aim is to give your new lawn a trim, so once your grass is 5-7cm tall, set your mower to the highest setting, go over it once, and don’t cut too far down the grass blades.

 Customers often ask us “when to mow new grass”, and the answer is simple.
 It is best to give your seedlings at least six weeks to grow and when your grass has reached 5-7cm tall before approaching them with your mower.

 Our video guide below will help your garden get the most from each mowing session: